bernardo-heberle/aarhus_tnu_nanopore_analysis/README.md

 Video tutorial: https://youtu.be/v9ImfpTUMOE

 ##
-## Step 4 - Getting you basecalled and aligned data through the DNA Sequencing Pipeline for DNA modifications
+## Step 4 - Getting the data that bas been previously basecalled and aligned through the DNA Sequencing Pipeline for DNA modifications

 Pipeline GitHub with documentation: https://github.com/bernardo-heberle/DCNL_NANOPORE_PIPELINE

-Video Tutorial (Video was too long for YouTube, had to upload on Google Drive, download the file for better video quality.
+Video Tutorial (Video was too long for YouTube, had to upload on Google Drive.
+Download the file for better video quality.
 If you try to watch on Google Drive it will be pixelated): https://drive.google.com/file/d/1XZsST1Onb3EWIUMg-oB9u43Z0oijpGD3/view?usp=drive_link